YangLab/CIRCexplorer2/docs/tutorial/setup.md

 ###Notes:

-1 hg38 only has RefSeq and KnownGenes (GENCODE) gene annotations, and does not support Ensembl gene annotations.
+1 hg38 and mm10 only have RefSeq and KnownGenes (GENCODE) gene annotations, and does not support Ensembl gene annotations.

 2 You could select one gene annotation file among `hg19_ref.txt`, `hg19_kg.txt` or `hg19_ens.txt` at your choice.
 In addition, you could concatenate all these gene annotation file as a single file for CIRCexplorer2.
 ```